Expand

 Goodwill and other assets of a reporting unit that are held and used may be required to be tested for impairment at the same time, for instance, when certain events trigger interim impairment tests under ASC 350-20 and ASC 360-10.
 In such situations, other assets, or asset groups, should be tested for impairment under their respective standards (e.g., ASC 360-10, ASC 350-30, and ASC 323-10) and the other assets’ or asset groups’ carrying amounts should be adjusted for impairment before testing goodwill for impairment in accordance with ASC 350-20-35-31.
 Note, however, the ordering for impairment testing will differ if goodwill is included as part of a disposal group that is classified as “held for sale” under ASC 360-10.
 See PPE 5.2.2 and PPE 5.3.2 for further information on impairment testing of other assets under the held and used and held for sale approaches, respectively.

 A reporting unit may include assets, or asset groups, whose fair values are less than their carrying amounts but for which an impairment is not recognized.
 This would be the case if these assets’ or asset groups’ book values were determined to be recoverable under ASC 360-10 (i.e., the undiscounted cash flow test was sufficient to recover the carrying amount of the asset or asset group).
-In such a case, no adjustment to the carrying amounts would be permitted for the purpose of step one of the goodwill impairment test under ASC 350-20.
-However, if the reporting unit fails step one, such assets would be measured at fair value for purposes of measuring the implied fair value of goodwill in step two, which is required to be performed prior to the adoption of ASU 2017-04.
-It is important to note that the measurement of such assets is used only for the purpose of measuring the amount of the goodwill impairment and should not be used to adjust the carrying amount of such assets.
+In such a case, no adjustment to the carrying amounts would be permitted for the purpose of the quantitative goodwill impairment test under ASC 350-20.

 9.9.4 Impairment testing when an NCI exists